danielacc96/danielacc96/README.md

-** - 👋 Hi, I’m @danielacc96
+- 👋 Hi, I’m @danielacc96
-- 👀 I’m interested in ...
+- 👀 I’m interested in learn more about automation testing in differents languages.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning others languages, my specialization is en Java.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me daniel.b.correaa@accenture.com
+- 📫 How to reach me daniel.b.correa@accenture.com